 Slate can be stained but is generally pretty stain resistant.
 Slate’s unique characteristics are why Slate has some varied and unique uses such as roof shingles, tabletops, pool tables, floor tiles, Flagstone pavers, showers and other uses.

 Porcelain and Ceramic tile are very similar.
 Both are man made, Porcelain is considered to be a little higher quality.
-Tile consists of clay and a glaze coating.
-Clay is the body of the tile and the glaze is a coating that’s put on before a firing process.
+Tile consists of clay and a glaze Any sort of topcoat sealer, including enhancers that are overapplied, causing a buildup on the surface..
+Clay is the body of the tile and the glaze is a Any sort of topcoat sealer, including enhancers that are overapplied, causing a buildup on the surface. that’s put on before a firing process.

 During the firing process the clay cures and the glaze goes through a chemical reaction.
 The glaze becomes as hard as Granite.
 This tile is nonporous, etch and scratch resistant.
 Ceramic and Porcelain are non-porous and do not need to be sealed.